Great Ocean Road Victoria, Australia Travel Guide

 Explore additional natural wonders beyond the Great Ocean Road's immediate coastal strip.

 A heightened walkway through the rainforest canopy and a thrilling zipline tour.
-A dedicated excursion, especially if staying in Apollo Inlet or the Otways hinterland.
+A dedicated excursion, especially when staying in Apollo Inlet or the Otways hinterland.

 A dormant volcanic crater near Warrnambool, now a thriving wildlife sanctuary.
-Managed by the Worn Gundidj Aboriginal Cooperative, it hosts native animals including koalas, emus, and kangaroos.
+Managed by the Worn Gundidj Aboriginal Cooperative, it features native animals including koalas, emus, and kangaroos.

 A charming, historic fishing village west of Warrnambool.